dtvetter/sparks-offers/README.md

 With the Sparks Framework it is the same way.
 'Flint' (the core theme) and 'Steel' (the core plugin) makeup the foundation of the framework.
 Then, additional child themes and plugins extend the functionality and user experience.

-This file is part of Sparks Store.
+This file is part of Classified.

     Sparks Store is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by